pensjonatus/flash-fiction/blog/slingshot.md

 ---
-title: 'Slingshot'
+title: Slingshot
 date: '2012-03-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mark had a great slingshot.
 It was painted red with the leftovers from that time